zchee/neovim-wiki/FAQ.md

 ### What happened to --remote and friends?

 The code for that family of command-line arguments was removed.
-Eventually it will be added back using the Neovim API.

-Read more about it here: https://github.com/neovim/neovim/issues/1750

-If you can't live without it, use this wrapper script: https://github.com/mhinz/nvim-remote
+It may be reimplemented using the Neovim API, but for now the script [`nvim-remote`](https://github.com/mhinz/nvim-remote) can be used instead.

+See [#1750](https://github.com/neovim/neovim/issues/1750) for more information.

 ### I have a technical question.